devuri/easy-video-publisher/README.md

 ## Easy Video Publisher

+> **Note:** This is the development version and contains features that may be in various stages of development.
+If you want to use this on a live website download here: [Easy Video Publisher](https://wordpress.org/plugins/easy-video-publisher/).

 Easy Video Publisher lets you quickly publish YouTube videos, use to Import YouTube videos from one or multiple YouTube channels.

 Automatically set featured image and embed the video, use a custom title, or use the original YouTube video title.